Garigal National Park

 the northern side of Middle Harbour as far as and part of the catchment of Narrabeen Lakes.

 The park trails are popular with bushwalkers and mountain bike riders, particularly between and in an area known as Cascades after the Cascades Track that runs through the area.
 There are over 35 trails in the park covering 120km, including both authorised bushwalking and mountain-biking trails, and unofficial or unsanctioned tracks.

 Etymology and indigenous heritage

-The word Garigal is a derivation of the word Carigal or Caregal used to describe the indigenous people who lived in the area.
+The word Garigal is a derivation of the word Carigal or Caregal used to describe the Indigenous clan of Awabakal people who lived in the area.

 There is considerable evidence of past Aboriginal activity in the area, with over 100 Aboriginal sites recorded to date, including shelters, cave art, rock engravings, middens, grinding grooves and a possible stone arrangement.

 Location

 Much of the park is bounded by residential development along the ridge tops and it is easily accessible at numerous points by road and water.
 Several other conservation reserves and areas of bushland are adjacent or close by the Garigal National Park, including the Ku-ring-gai Chase National Park, the Sydney Harbour National Park, the Manly Warringah War Memorial Park (commonly known as the Manly Dam Reserve) and a number of areas of Crown land and other reserves in Northern Beaches, Ku-ring-gai and Willoughby local government areas.